Navos Mission Statement

-The mission of Navos is to transform the quality of life of people vulnerable to mental illness and addictions by providing a broad continuum of care.
+Navos is committed to transforming the quality of life of people vulnerable to mental illness and addictions by providing a broad continuum of care.
 We believe that diversity, inclusion and equity are vital to living our values and achieving our mission.

 Since 1966, Navos has been responding to the needs of people with mental illness in King County.
 We offer a full spectrum of services to more than 11,000 low-income children, youth, and adults from diverse cultural and ethnic backgrounds annually.
 With our partners, we are the public mental health provider for over 40% of all youth served in the King County community mental health system and are one of the largest providers of community mental health services in Washington State.